Updated by Heather in October 2022.

 I didn’t get recipes for all the dishes my parents and grandparents used to make, but I’m thankful this is one I made certain to get written down before my chance had passed.
-When I asked her for the recipe, Mom said she’d give it to me next time she prepared it, because she didn’t think she’d remember everything unless she was doing it.
-So, she made the soup, telling me everything she did, so I could write it down.
+When I asked her for the recipe, Mom said she’d give it to me the next time she prepared it because she didn’t think she’d remember everything unless she was doing it.
+So, she made the soup, telling me everything she did so that I could write it down.
 Some amounts were approximations, so I’ve had to work at it to get it to taste right.
 Mom always made it the day after we had a big pot roast, saving the leftover meat and all the meat juices to throw in the soup – which pretty much explains the nearly complete lack of beef gravy in family meals of our childhood.
 Chicken gravy?
 Yes.
 Beef?
 No. The meat stock always got saved for soup.
 But that’s okay: this soup is totally worth the trade-off.

-To allow for room to stir and also to reduce the chance of boil-overs, I would suggest a 6 to 8 quart pot with a heavy bottom*.
-Thin bottomed pots will cook unevenly and are more likely to scorch and ruin your soup.
+To allow for room to stir and reduce the chance of boil-overs, I suggest a 6 to 8-quart pot with a heavy bottom*.
+Thin-bottomed pots will cook unevenly and are more likely to scorch and ruin your soup.
 (I make the mistakes so you don’t have to – just a public service I provide.
 Oh, and don’t try to pass off the burned soup as “Smokey Vegetable Beef Soup” – that doesn’t work, either.)
-I prepare this in my 8 quart Tramontina stock pot, which I use for practically everything.
+I prepare this in my 8-quart Tramontina stock pot, which I use for practically everything.
 Crockpot directions are also given, but if your slow cooker won’t hold at least 4 1/2 quarts, you’ll need to make a smaller batch.